gijit/gi/README.md

 and luajit by multiplying in 6 msec, but is too immature and too large to be a viable embedded target.

-Luajit (for speed) or gopher-lua (for ease of embedding) will probably be the choice(s) for reference backend implementation.

 Author: Jason E. Aten, Ph.D.